r-priyam/cocjs-sample-bot/README.md

 This sample bot project aims to help you get started with interacting [Clash of Clans API](https://developer.clashofclans.com/) using `discord.js` and `clashofclans.js`.

+## Features

+- 📝 Databse integration (PostgreSQL)
+- ✍️ Fully typechecked code
+- 🚀 3 commands and 2 events
+- 😎 It just works

+More thing around, figure out on yourself 🤷‍♂️

 ## Before You Start

 Before you dive into running this project, I expect you to have these things ready: